elusivecodes/FrostDateTime/README.md

 **Set ISO Week**

-Set the ISO week in current timeZone.
+Set the ISO week in current time zone.

 - `isoWeek` is a number representing the ISO week.
 - `isoDay` is a number representing the ISO day (between *1* and *7*), and will default to the current value.